How to Makeover Old French Provincial Dresser

 Here are a few of the pieces I have transformed over the years.
 Several of them were FREE finds!

-This recent project came to me via Consignment Envy where I rent a space and sell DIY Paints and my Furniture Makeovers.
+This recent project came to me from a local consignment shop where I used to sell, (now out of business and I am happily and forever more at Rancho Coop, Oakley, CA, where I rent a space and sell DIY Paints and my Furniture Makeovers.
 This Tall Boy Dresser sat in the storage hall for months.
 I had such a HUGE crush on it.
 These pieces with the fun skirty flare thing in the middle are hard to find!
 Here’s one I did in Black and White way back in the day.

 Practically every time I was in the store, I begged the owner to sell the dresser to me, but she was bent on keeping it.
 Finally, one day, I think she had tired of my pleading.
 She agreed to sell me this piece.
 I was so excited I think I started speaking in tongues in French.

-Once I got this piece home, the pressure was on to do it justice.
-I knew I couldn’t just do a one or two layer paint job with DIY Paint.
-I had to something c’est extraordinaire.
+Once I got this piece home, the pressure was on me to do it justice.
+I knew I couldn’t just do a one or two-layer paint job with DIY Paint.
+I had to do something c’est extraordinaire.

 If you don’t have big Gallon zip lock Bags around, get some fast HERE: